digideskio/beta.wiredcraft.com/_work/the-myanmar-elections.md

 ---
-title: Voter registration for the Myanmar elections
+title: Building the software for the Myanmar elections
-excerpt: Building the voter registration platform with IFES and UEC
-author: ronan
+excerpt: "Working with IFES and the UEC, we designed, built, shipped and maintained the entire suite of software that ensured the success of the first successful elections in Myanmar in 2015."
 tags:
   - Myanmar
   - elections
   - IFES
   - UEC
-redirect_from:
-  - /work/voter-registration-for-the-myanmar-elections/
+cover: /images/posts/check-my-name-software.png
+featured: true
 ---

 IFES and UEC are preparing and organizing Myanmar's first democratic election in 25 years, enlisting Wiredcraft to provide a platform that would be stable, reliable and re-usable in order to register voters throughout the country.
 Leveraging our expertise in building and maintaining user-friendly voter registration systems, we delivered an easy to use system under a strict deadline.